Sparse grid approximation of nonlinear SPDEs: The Landau--Lifshitz--Gilbert equation: Sparse grid approximation of the parameter-to-solution map

 \subsection{Numerical tests}

-We numerically test the convergence of the sparse grid method defined above.
-Since no exact sample path of the solution is available, we approximate them with the space and time approximation from \cite{Akrivis2021Highorder}.
-This method is based on the \emph{tangent plane scheme} and has the advantage of solving one \emph{linear} elliptic problem per time step with finite elements.
+We numerically test the convergence of the sparse grid interpolation defined above. \ Since no exact sample path of the solution is available, we apply the space and time approximation from \cite{Akrivis2021Highorder}.
+This method is based on the \emph{tangent plane scheme}.
+In particular, it inherits the advantage of solving one \emph{linear} elliptic problem per time step with finite elements.
 The time-stepping is based on a BDF formula.
-The method is high-order for both the finite elements and BDF discretization.
+The method is high-order for both finite elements and BDF discretizations.

 We consider the problem on the 2D domain $D=[0,1]^2$ with $z=0$.
 The final time is $T=1$.
 The noise coefficient is defined as